ravialagawadi/Car-Price-Prediction/README.md

 fuel-type : Type of fuel used in cars (gasoline, diesel ).

-aspiration : Type of engine model (standard engine, turbo engine). number-of doors : Total number of doors in car. body-style : Type of body style (sedan, hatchback,convertible etc ). drive-wheel : the wheels powered by engine,  two wheel drive or four wheel drive. engine-location : whether engine located in front or rear. wheel-base : CD between front and rear wheel. length : Total length of car. width : width of the car. height :  height of the car. curb-weight : weight of the car without passengers. engine-type : Type of engine firing system. num-of-cylinders : number of cylinders in engine ( three, four, five,six,eight, twelve). engine-size : volume of fuel and air that can be pushed through a car cylinders. measured in cc. fuel-system : fuel injection types. bore : Daimeter of each cylinder. stroke : stroke length of the cylinders. compression-ratio : ratio between the volume of the cylinder and combution chamber. horsepower : power of engine produces. peak-rpm : maximum rpm of the engine. city-mpg : fuel economy in city drive (miles per gallon). highway-mpg : fuel economy in highway drive. price : price of the car.
+aspiration : Type of engine model (standard engine, turbo engine).

+number-of doors : Total number of doors in car.

+body-style : Type of body style (sedan, hatchback,convertible etc ).

+drive-wheel : the wheels powered by engine,  two wheel drive or four wheel drive.

+engine-location : whether engine located in front or rear.

+wheel-base : CD between front and rear wheel.

+length : Total length of car.

+width : width of the car.

+height :  height of the car.

+curb-weight : weight of the car without passengers.

+engine-type : Type of engine firing system.

+num-of-cylinders : number of cylinders in engine ( three, four, five,six,eight, twelve).

+engine-size : volume of fuel and air that can be pushed through a car cylinders. measured in cc.

+fuel-system : fuel injection types.

+bore : Daimeter of each cylinder.

+stroke : stroke length of the cylinders.

+compression-ratio : ratio between the volume of the cylinder and combution chamber.

+horsepower : power of engine produces.

+peak-rpm : maximum revolution per minute of the engine.

+city-mpg : fuel economy in city drive (miles per gallon).

+highway-mpg : fuel economy in highway drive.

+price : price of the car.